The IBM Postdoc Program is not currently accepting applications.

 The CQE’s IBM postdoctoral trainees may be located at the following CQE member institutions: University of Chicago, Argonne National Laboratory, Fermi National Accelerator Laboratory, University of Illinois at Urbana-Champaign, or Northwestern University.

-The CQE’s IBM postdoctoral trainees will have access to all member institutions, including a wide breadth of tools and capabilities that make investigation of cutting-edge quantum science and technology possible.
-The postdocs will work at member institutions that support their individual areas of research and will receive dual mentorship at both the institution where they are placed and another member institution or IBM.
+The CQE’s IBM postdoctoral trainees have access to member institutions, including a wide breadth of tools and capabilities that make investigation of cutting-edge quantum science and technology possible.
+The postdocs work at member institutions that support their individual areas of research and receive dual mentorship at both the institution where they are placed and another member institution or IBM.

-Each trainee will be provided with salary and benefits, in addition to $5,000 in discretionary research funding annually.
-These positions are made possible through a partnership between the CQE and the IBM Q Network.
+Each trainee is provided with salary and benefits, in addition to $5,000 in discretionary research funding annually.
+These positions are made possible through a partnership between the CQE and the IBM Quantum Network.